 For us, this decision was already made.
 Unless we ordered in new cupboard doors we were working with the open concept.
 I actually love it but it does get messy and doesn’t always look neat.
 In a way, it drives me crazy but it also motivates me to not store garbage we don’t need in the cupboards.

 I started the process by packing away all the items in the cupboards.
 While packing I put items we no longer used into separate boxes to give away.
 Getting this step started first gave me some motivation to keep going.
 I also repeated this step after the fresh paint was complete.

-At The Old Summers Home we provide links to products to help you find what we used to create ours some of these links may be affiliate links.
+At The Old Summers Home, we provide links to products to help you find what we used to create ours some of these links may be affiliate links.
 An affiliate link pays us a small commission if you make a purchase using our link.
-In no way way will this effect the price in which you pay for your item.
+In no way will this affect the price in which you pay for your item.

 Kitchen cabinets collect grease from cooking and dust loves to stick to grease.
-Paint will not adhere properly to grease therefore you need to give the cupboards a really good scrub.
+The paint will not adhere properly to grease, therefore, you need to give the cupboards a really good scrub.
 Use TSP to help you cut the grease and grime if needed.

 Time for Prime!

 Our cupboards were very dark, to begin with, so I used two coats of flat white primer over the entire area.
 Even with just the primer on I knew I was going to love it.